xot/ElectraOne/README.md

 - Non-quantised parameters are shown as faders on the E1.
 As many faders as possible are assigned to 14bit CCs.
 (These CCs actually occupy *two* slots in the CC map, see below.)
 - Integer valued, non-quantised, parameters are shown as integer-valued faders on the E1.
 Other faders simply show a value within the minimum - maximum CC value range (although for faders with a large range this is currently not the case.).

 Note that large devices with many parameters may create a preset with several pages.
+The generation of presets on the fly can be customised, see the [configuration section](https://github.com/xot/ElectraOne#configuring)

+### Racks

+When selecting a rack (audio, instrument, drum or MIDI rack), the E1 automatically maps the macro's for the rack to controls on the E1.

+*Note: when using a drum rack on a visible track, by default it shows the last played drum instrument in the chain.
+Whenever an incoming note plays a drum instrument, this drum instrument becomes selected **and therefore gets uploaded to the E1**.
+This is of course undesirable as the E1 would get swamped with preset uploads.
+To avoid this, hide the devices on a drum track!*

 ### VST or AU plugins